on this page

 The number of services stated in the referral is a ‘course of treatment’.

-The maximum number of sessions you can include on a referral for each course of treatment is 6 using the MBS items.
+The maximum number of sessions you can include on a referral for the initial course of treatment is 6 using the MBS items.

-A patient can have 2 or more courses of treatment within their calendar year with a limit of:
+A patient can have 2 or more courses of treatment within their calendar year with a limit of 10 services.

 Patients need a new referral for each course of treatment.

-If you provide FPS services to your patient, they’ll count towards the calendar year claiming limits.
+If you provide FPS services to your patient, they count towards the calendar year claiming limits.